hanshanley/multilingual-matryoshka-news/embedding_training/README.md

 - Training and validation losses are logged to STDOUT through `tqdm` progress bars and the standard logger.

 Refer to the main repository README for evaluation scripts and downstream clustering pipelines.
+- **Sampler rationale:** By default the scripts build batches with a `NonRepeatingBatchSampler` that references the similarity graph.
+This prevents URLs that are explicitly or transitively connected from being placed in the same mini-batch as artificial negatives—a common failure mode when training with pairwise datasets collected from multiple sources.
+Disable it only if you need pure random sampling and can tolerate potential label leakage.